 Let’s start with Rotator Cuff Tendinopathy, as this is one of the most common reasons people have shoulder pain.
 Rotator cuff pain generally comes from the rotator cuff tendon.
-The rotator cuff is a collection of 4 muscles that cuff around the top of the humerus or shoulder, which is where it gets its name.
-Most people that fall in this category, experience pain on the outside of their shoulder.
+The rotator cuff is a collection of 4 muscles that cuff around the top of the humerus or shoulder.
+Most people that fall in this category experience pain on the outside of their shoulder.
 There is an area of the rotator cuff that naturally does not have a great blood supply, known as the avascular zone.
-Most people sleep in positions that further reduce the blood flow to this area, which is not a big deal for your average person, but when the tendon is already irritated, this is not helping.
+Most people sleep in positions that further reduce the blood flow to this area.
+This is not a big deal for your average person, but when the tendon is already irritated, this is not helping.
 A healthy blood supply is extremely important especially when the body is injured and is in the healing process.

-How can we decrease the stress in this region to give you a better night sleep?
+How can we decrease the stress in this region to give you a better night’s sleep?